This is a true story.

 I need to tell you of the most fascinating thought I had.

-I think God is trying to tell us to have two more babies from Korea, a boy and
+I think God is trying to tell us to have two more babies from Korea, a boy and a girl.

 That lesson we heard this morning seemed to really speak to me!"